Sir Humphrey Gilbert and England’s First Colonial Vision

 In the late 1500s, Sir Humphrey Gilbert helped shape England’s early ideas about building colonies in North America.
 Unlike earlier explorers who focused mainly on discovery, Gilbert believed England should establish permanent settlements.
 Although his own efforts were unsuccessful, his vision influenced future English colonization, including later attempts in the New World.
 What You Will … Read more

-Roanoke Island: The Lost Colony Mystery Explained
+Roanoke Island: The Lost Colony Mystery

 From Discovery to Settlement in Early America